bchavez/Coinbase.Pro/README.md

 ### Error Handling
-When errors occur after calling an API, **Coinbase Pro** delivers error messages in the response body of an failed HTTP call.
-To get the error message of a failed API call, first wrap your call in a `try/catch` statement and handle the `Exception ex`.
+When errors occur after calling an API, **Coinbase Pro** delivers error messages in the response body of a failed HTTP call.
+First wrap your call in a `try/catch` statement and handle the `Exception ex`.
+Next, get the error message of a failed API call by calling `GetErrorMessageAsync()` extension method on the exception.
 The `GetErrorMessageAsync()` extension method will read the response body of the failed HTTP call as shown below:
 ```csharp
 try
 {